FaisalAbusharar/CVDA/README.md

 3. Open the `CVDA.py` file.
     - Insert your Discord bot token.
     - Set the path to your preferred browser.
-    - (Optional) Change the command prefix if desired.
 4. Open the `compile.py` file.
     - Set `STARTUP=False` if you do not want the bot to run on startup.
 5. Run the provided `.bat` file to execute the compiler.